How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

 • Cut your peony flowers in the early morning, before any heat kicks in

-The peony bud above is hard and feels like a walnut.
-It is NOT ready to cut.
+This peony bud is hard and feels like a walnut.
+It is NOT ready to cut:

 This peony bud feels like a marshmallow, it is soft on the outside but still a bit firm.
 One of the petals has separated from the bud.